aerogear/aerogear.org/docs/guides/aerogear-controller/routes.markdown

             </body>
         </html>

-If you have deployed your application with a context path of _myapp_, you could then access the view by pointing a broswer to:
+If you have deployed your application with a context path of _myapp_, you could then access the view by pointing a browser to:

 ```http://server:port/myapp/```